splunk/public-o11y-docs/gdi/opentelemetry/sizing.rst

 Scale the Collector
 ------------------------------------------------------------

-There's three types of components: stateless, stateful, and scrapers.
+How to scale depends on the components the Collector is using.
+There's types of components: stateless, stateful, and scrapers.

 Stateless components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^